 Options on the Appeal Form (Select one)

-Having a second option will not jeopardise your chances of being readmitted for your first option.
-You need to choose carefully because you will not have the opportunity to request alternative options should your appeal be unsuccessful.
+Please note that indicating a second choice will in no way jeopardise your chances of being readmitted for your original choice.
+We encourage you to indicate both choices on your appeal form.
+However, you must choose carefully because you will not have the opportunity to request alternative considerations should your appeal be unsuccessful.

-If you do indicate that you would like to change to a different Faculty, you should refer to the relevant Faculty website and electronic Faculty handbooks to find out what qualifications are offered.
-If you choose to apply to a different Faculty, you must provide a motivation for why you should be considered for entry into that Faculty.
+If you do indicate that you would like to change to a different Faculty, you should refer to the relevant Faculty website and electronic Faculty handbooks: http://www.uct.ac.za/apply/handbooks/, to find out what programmes they offer.
+If you choose to apply to a different Faculty, you must provide a motivation as to why you should be considered for entry into that Faculty.

 Help and Advice

 If you need help completing the form, or need advice on changing qualifications or faculties, please contact the people below.
 Be aware that people may be unavailable due to public and other holidays.

 Commerce and EDU Commerce: Yolandah Hall Yolandah.Hall@uct.ac.za

 For additional support and advice (such as career advice, psychological support and advice regarding the RAC process and your rights) contact: